-This post will outline the soldering iron, solder, and soldering related tools I use, and why I recommend these products.
-Having the right equipment makes soldering and building quadcopters much easier.
+This post outlines my favourite soldering iron, solder, and soldering related tools, and I will explain in great detail what kind of solder you should buy.
+Having the right equipment makes soldering and building FPV drones much more enjoyable.

 |YiHua 908+||Cheapest basic soldering iron for the bench.||http://bit.ly/2hw3EQV|